openshift/enhancements/enhancements/microshift/y-minus-2-upgrades.md

 ### Risks and Mitigations

+There is some risk in supporting multiple version upgrades in a way OCP does not.
+OCP upgrades from one EUS version to another while ensuring minimal disruption by upgrading the control plane to the Y+1 version, then to the Y+2 version, then updating the worker nodes.
+SNO OCP does not claim support for upgrades without disruption, so it does not make a distinction between types of versions and requires stepping through one release at a time.
+MicroShift upgrades are significantly simpler because they are all single-node (so disruption is expected) and there are no operators for managing the host or cluster configuration that need to move the system through multiple states as part of the upgrade.

-There is a risk that some underlying data format will change between MicroShift versions (kubernetes storage versions, etcd file format, etc.).
+There is a risk that some underlying data format for etcd will change between MicroShift versions (kubernetes storage versions, etcd file format, etc.).
 If that happens, someone will have to build a tool to support migrating from 4.Y-2 to 4.Y-1 _anyway_.
 MicroShift will need to carry over the use of that tool for an extra release to support the 2 version upgrade capability.

 If we extend the supported upgrade skew, we would have to continue to carry the migration tool for the full length of the allowed upgrade